Losant/losant-docs/docs/workflows/triggers/endpoint.md

 In the above example, the workflow will be triggered whenever the "GET /logout" endpoint receives a request.

-The configuration for the Endpoint Trigger for a cloud workflow is slightly more complicated.
-Because cloud workflows are not versioned with your experience, you will need to select the version of your experience you want to use.
+The configuration for the Endpoint Trigger for an application workflow is slightly more complicated.
+Because application workflows are not versioned with your experience, you will need to select the version of your experience you want to use.
 By default this is the `develop` version:

 ![Endpoint Trigger Config Application Workflow](/images/workflows/triggers/endpoint-trigger-config-app-flow.png "Endpoint Trigger Config Application Workflow")